ACAB: Censorship

 Following a 2020 Black Lives Matter protest in Phoenix, Arizona, United States, 15 protesters were charged with assisting a criminal street gang for using the phrase "all cops are bastards" while wearing black clothes and carrying umbrellas.
 The police officers who arrested them said the protesters were members of "a group known as ACAB All Cops Are Bastards."
 Criminal charges against the protestors were dropped and a probe characterized the case as "deeply flawed", "insubstantial", and lacking credible evidence in support of the claim that "ACAB" is a gang.

 In popular culture

 The abbreviation was often used musically in the 1980s.
 The 4-Skins, a British Oi! punk band, popularized the initialism A.C.A.B. in their 1980s song of the same name.
-The term has also been used by:
+The term has also been used elsewhere in music: